hostcc/hass-gs-alarm/README.md

 # Custom Home Assistant integration for G90 security systems

 The is a very early preview version.
-Currently depends on not yet published `pyg90alarm` Python package.